JosephLai241/URS/README.md

 The file names will follow this format: `"c-POST_TITLE DATE.[FILE_FORMAT]"`

-# How to get Reddit API Credentials
+# How to get Reddit API Credentials for PRAW

 First, create your own Reddit account and then head over to [Reddit's apps page](https://old.reddit.com/prefs/apps).